 MTechHub has a fully deployed Hybrid Cloud deployed for member trials and testing.
-To succeed in Digital Transformation SMEs require a flexible digital infrastructure so they can adapt to a rapidly changing and global environment – without breaking the bank.
-There is need for faster, more cost-effective access to IT resources.
-Currently there are tradeoffs to both Public Cloud and On Premise infrastructure.
+To succeed in Digital Transformation SME’s require a flexible digital infrastructure so they can adapt to a rapidly changing and global environment – without breaking the bank.
+There is a need for faster, more cost-effective access to IT resources.
+Currently, there are tradeoffs to both Public Cloud and On-Premise infrastructure.
 There are advantages to operating customer and sales rep applications on the Public Cloud.
-There are advantages to operating large file applications like CAD using an On Premise server.
+There are advantages to operating large file applications like CAD using an On-Premise server.

 The ability to easily move workloads from A to B is a prerequisite for your Digital Transformation journey.
-MTechHub is constantly evaluating the economics and performance capabilities of all the components of Hybrid cloud technology so you can easily deploy the current best practice.
-MTechHub bargains collectively on behalf of their members to ensure SMEs get discounts comparable to government or Fortune 500 organizations.
+MTechHub is constantly evaluating the economics and performance capabilities of all the components of Hybrid cloud technology so you can easily deploy the current best practices.
+MTechHub bargains collectively on behalf of their members to ensure SME’s get discounts comparable to government or Fortune 500 organizations.

 Empowered collaboration extends well beyond documents and projects.
 Now everyone can view the same information and interact using various messaging and communications methods.

-Harnessing collaboration is absolutely fundamental to the success of digital transformation and this uses technology platforms to change how your company is structured, managed and organized.
-Getting the right mindsets, skillsets and culture in place is equally crucial.
+Harnessing collaboration is absolutely fundamental to the success of digital transformation and this uses technology platforms to change how your company is structured, managed, and organized.
+Getting the right mindsets, skillsets, and culture in place is equally crucial.
 Where do you start?
-Video Conferencing, SmartBoards, Project Software, Document Management?
+Video Conferencing, SmartBoards, Project Software, or Document Management?
 Come out to MTechHub and see what we have put together – help us make it better!

 Manufacturing companies face a number of challenges every day, many of which revolve around collaboration and communication.
-Unified communications (UC) can bring measurable, quantifiable cost savings by improving workforce productivity and improving customer satisfaction with more responsive service.
+Unified communications (UC) can bring measurable and quantifiable cost savings by improving workforce productivity and improving customer satisfaction with more responsive service.

 Efficiency and high productivity enable manufacturers to better meet increasing customer expectations while managing costs and supply chain processes.
 Today, information—immediate, current, and actionable—is the most important element of profitable manufacturing operations.
-SMEs need a proven, cost effective voice and data products to support innovation, collaboration and meeting solutions.
-MTechHub has assembled standardized video, voice, conferencing and meeting solutions that enable people to easily meet in real time—with the push of a button.
+SME’s need a proven, cost-effective voice and data products to support innovation, collaboration, and meeting solutions.
+MTechHub has assembled standardized video and voice conferencing, and meeting solutions that enable people to easily meet in real-time—with the push of a button.